 Art in focus

 Enter a world of intriguing immersive experiences in The District's entertainment precinct.
-Strike many a pose at ArtVo, an interactive 3D art gallery, take a sensory journey in complete darkness led by blind guides at Dialogue in Darkness or roam among fine art and street art scenes at Blender Studios.
+Strike many a pose at ArtVo, an interactive 3D art gallery, take a self guided tour along the Docklands Public Art Walk, or roam among fine art and street art scenes at Blender Studios.

 For the young and young at heart